 An often overlooked bait for catfish is the crawfish, crayfish, or crawdad.
 These miniature lobster-like creatures are found in almost any small river, creek, pond, or lake and are a natural food source for catfish and other major species of fish, including smallmouth bass, crappie, and perch.
 The next time you go fishing, try putting a crayfish on the hook and drop it near the shoreline.
 Within a few minutes, you will have a bite.

-Fish prefer live baits such as worms, shad, and hoppers.
+Fish prefer live bait such as worms, shad, and hoppers.
 Live crawfish will be more attractive to catfish than dead ones.
 Crawfish feed off of algae and plankton found in the mud and silt at the bottom of small rivers or lakes.
-Catfish feed off the bottom, so this mud dwelling bug makes an enticing bait for most flathead and channel cats.
+Catfish feed off the bottom, so this mud-dwelling bug makes an enticing bait for most flathead and channel cats.
 A live crawfish is also a lethal bass bait.
-Other fish also find crawfish tasty, and a small crawfish is great bait for crappie, perch, and bluegill fishing.
+Other fish also find crawfish tasty, and a small crawfish is a great bait for crappie, perch, and bluegill fishing.

 It is possible to insert a hook and keep the crawfish alive.
 Many anglers prefer to insert the hook through the tail, from bottom to top.
 The crayfish will still be able to move his head and pinchers.
 Some people prefer to remove the pinchers because getting snapped by a crayfish can be painful.

 Another way to bait the hook is to insert the hook at the nose of the crawfish from bottom to top.
 Be careful not to move the hook too far back because if you puncture the brain, the creature will die.